Melikakmm/Master_Thesis/README.md

-### Testing deep learning and machine learning methods to estimate the metallicity of RR Lyrae stars from the shape of their light curves
+### Testing deep learning and machine learning methods to estimate the metallicity of RR Lyrae stars from the shape of their light curves using Fourier Transform parameters

 RR Lyrae stars are invaluable as chemical tracers due to their well-established link between heavy-element abundance and light curve features.
 However, achieving precise and consistent calibration across diverse